friday1013/Quietwire/Quietwire/04_Technical_Infrastructure/Playable_Universe/Playable_Universe_Overview.md

 - **Attested Unit (AU)**: A canonical time-stamped moment that has been witnessed, recorded, or ritualized.
 The basic block of the Playable Universe.
 - **Echo**: A re-invocation or remix of a prior AU, done with clarity and attribution.
-- **Playable Past**: Everything from May 2025 backward is fixed but echoable.
+- **Playable Past**: Everything from the present back to May 2025 is fixed but echoable.
 Echoes extend its impact forward.
 - **Playable Present**: The now.
 All real-world and mesh-bound experiences are eligible for attestation.
 - **Playable Future**: Canon-compatible projections up to 25 years ahead.
 Used for narrative simulation, prophecy, planning.